 Corporate expenses before depreciation and amortization expense decreased by \$89 million to \$78 million for the nine months ended June 30, 2005, compared to \$167 million for the nine months ended June 30, 2004.
 Corporate expenses primarily decreased due to the prior-year \$73 million payment on termination of Management Agreement, more fully described above, as well as the absence of management fees amounting to \$6 million related to such Management Agreement.
-Corporate expenses for the nine months ended June 30, 2005 also included \$8 million of one-time compensation expenses consisting of a one-time bonus to employees related to the Company's Initial Common Stock Offering and one-time payments to holders of restricted stock and stock options primarily to compensate them for certain amounts related to stock awards issued at prices that were below fair value at the grant date.
+Corporate expenses for the nine months ended June 30, 2005 also included \$8 million of one-time compensation expenses consisting of a one-time bonus to employees related to the Parent's initial common stock offering and one-time payments to holders of Parent's restricted stock and options to purchase Parent's common stock primarily to compensate them for certain amounts related to stock awards issued at prices that were below fair value at the grant date.